reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 ---

 **[Spring Security](https://docs.spring.io/spring-security/reference/index.html)** is a framework that helps secure enterprise applications.
-By integrating with Spring MVC, Spring Webflux or Spring Boot, we can create a powerful and highly customizable authentication and access-control framework.
+By integrating with Spring MVC, Spring Webflux or Spring Boot, we can create a **powerful and highly customizable authentication and access-control framework**.
 In this article, we will deep-dive into the core concepts and take a closer look at the defaults that Spring Security provides and how they work.
-We will further try to customise them and look at its impact on the application.
+We will further try to customise them and look at its impact on a sample Spring Boot application.

 {{% github "https://github.com/thombergs/code-examples/tree/master/spring-boot/csrf" %}}

-# Creating a sample application
+## Creating a sample application

-We will begin by building an application from scratch and look at how spring configures and provides security to it.
+We will begin by building a Spring Boot application from scratch and look at how spring configures and provides security to it.
 Let's create an application from [spring starter](https://start.spring.io/) and add the minimum required dependencies.

 {{% image alt="settings" src="images/posts/getting-started-with-spring-security/initializr.JPG" %}}